-Crinkle Metal Sheet, also known as Crinkle Bi-Metal, is a great 'cheat's' way of achieving a reticulated look.
+Crinkle metal sheet, also known as crinkle bi-metal, is a great 'cheat' way of achieving a reticulated look.

-It is shipped fully annealed, making it easy to form.
+- It is fully annealed, making it easy to form.

 Granules, chips and other heat resistant materials can be dropped into the molten surface for even more special effects.

-Solder, pickle or patina as you would sterling silver.
+- Solder, pickle or patina as you would with sterling silver.

-Have fun and don’t be afraid to experiment with this interesting metal!
-To view our Silver Crinkle Metal Sheet click here.
+- Have fun and don’t be afraid to experiment with this interesting metal!

 Here is an example of how the crinkle metal can look...